Buffalo Manufacturing Works

 Buffalo Manufacturing Works officially opened on April 22, 2015 at 847 Main Street, Buffalo.

 Governor Cuomo announced a $35 million Phase II for Buffalo Manufacturing Works in his 2017 State of the State.
-Phase II involves moving the operation to the Northland Corridor to customize a facility that fully integrates its wide range of partnerships, and serves as an anchor for the new commerce park.
+Phase II, which is funded through Buffalo Billion Phase II, involves moving the operation to the Northland Corridor to customize a facility that fully integrates its wide range of partnerships, and serves as an anchor for the new commerce park.